Pathways & Perspectives

 Principal Engineer, Uber

-Sign up for a 2–4 PM slot
+Sign up for a slot between 2–4 PM

 David graduated from Middlebury College in 2012 with a degree in Computer Science and a minor in Mathematics.
 He is currently a Principal Engineer at Uber, where he is a technical lead for the 400-person Core Platform organization.
 There he focuses on foundational networking, working from the physical network all the way up to the global systems that route customer requests to enable Uber to be as performant, reliable, and as secure as possible.
 Prior to Uber, David worked at Amazon Web Services where he built systems for container orchestration and service-to-service communication.
 In his spare time, David enjoys cooking for his family, rock climbing, and holding out hope for Detroit to win the Super Bowl in his lifetime.